 To arrive at the priorities for your customer, there is no hacky or smart way around it – you need to sit and analyze your customer journey.
-Map out each touchpoint, element, and their criticality in making a conversion happen.
-It can be product recommendations, email communications, customer service, site search, social media ads etc. The possibilities are endless, but it’s important to not lose sight of the main goal and clearly define what is the priority that needs to be active in the next 10 days and what is something that can be pushed to next month.
+Map out each touchpoint, element, and criticality in making a conversion happen.
+It can be product recommendations, email communications, customer service, site searches, social media ads, etc. The possibilities are endless, but it’s important to not lose sight of the main goal and clearly define what is the priority that needs to be active in the next 10 days and what is something that can be pushed to next month.
 There is no one correct answer.

 For example, if we prioritize product recommendations during the purchase journey to boost AOV and increase conversion rate, the following are the strategies that are suggested.

 Now that you have the where and what of the question, the next step is to understand how you are going to leverage these weapons in your arsenal to actually go about implementing personalization.
-How are you going to tie it all together into one cohesive process which is deployable on your systems.
+How are you going to tie it all together into one cohesive process which is deployable on your systems?
 Read further on how you can do that.

 Make an exhaustive list of all the solutions in your tool stack which collect and act upon your visitor’s data.
 Map out the data points that each tool provides.
-Map it to each of the touch points identified in the first step and make decisions on how each touchpoint should be personalized with the data available from your current tools.
+Map it to each of the touchpoints identified in the first step and make decisions on how each touchpoint should be personalized with the data available from your current tools.
 The exercise also gives valuable insights into what data points are critical to you, but are missing and hence which tools are required to plug in the gap.

 Fine now, that we know what we are talking about – let’s talk details.
 The How.

-There is no single strategy, and hence no single solution that can enable end-to-end personalization for your store.
+There is no single strategy and hence no single solution that can enable end-to-end personalization for your store.

 You cannot get up one day and say “Yes we did this experiment, and now we are personalized” (Wouldn’t that be a dream?)

-Each eCommerce store is like a unique dish, and just as each dish for perfection requires unique seasoning – each eCommerce store also requires its own unique recipe for personalization.
+Each ecommerce store is like a unique dish, and just as each dish for perfection requires unique seasoning – each ecommerce store also requires its own unique recipe for personalization.

-The below table lists the basic strategies that are required to set up a basic personalization strategy for your eCommerce store.
+The below table lists the basic strategies that are required to set up a basic personalization strategy for your ecommerce store.

 As it can be clearly seen, no single strategy will be enough.
 The need is to combine these strategies into a comprehensive spectrum that actually personalizes your eCommerce store.

-#1 Understanding Audience
+#1 Understanding the Audience